 Interdisciplinary Social Science

-Students have the opportunity to explore courses from a range of fields including Work & Labour Studies, Development Studies, Health & Society, Urban Studies and African Studies to critically examine historical and contemporary issues related to social and political thought, social justice and diversity, sustainability and the environment, social exclusion and identity, diaspora and global development.
+Gain a sound foundation in social theory and practice.
+Explore diverse topics and methods, examine issues like inequality and the effects of power, climate change and settler colonialism through critical perspectives.
+Critically examine historical and contemporary issues related to social and political thought, social justice and diversity, sustainability and the environment, social exclusion and identity, diaspora and global development.

 Learn from our award-winning professors.
 Benefit from their engagement in international research through MediaClimate, the Toda Peace Institute, York’s Green Campus Coop, the Canadian Fair Trade Network and the Canadian Association for Studies in Cooperation.

 - How to conceptualize and engage in social transformation, and develop critical thinking, reading and writing skills.